 The words “amen” and “hallelujah” are spoken and understood across many languages.
-What do they mean in the life of a Christian, though?
+But what do they mean in the life of a Christian?
 Alistair Begg teaches us that the “amen” of Scripture is not just a verbal assent to the truth of God’s Word.
 Instead, it should be expressed in the actions of a transformed life.
 When we respond with an honest “amen” to God’s claim on our lives, we are able to say a true “hallelujah” of praise.

 1After this I heard what seemed to be the loud voice of a great multitude in heaven, crying out,